What to do in Baños de Agua Santa, Ecuador

 Reaching the Top

-I was very grateful to them throughout the trip, and even more so when we reached the summit.
-As we descend, you can feel the temperature drop due to the altitude, but that cold will pass (or not :D) as soon as we see the fantastic views ahead.
+I was very grateful to them throughout the trip, especially when we reached the summit.
+Coming down, you feel the chill of the altitude, but any discomfort disappears when you take in the incredible views ahead.

-After spending some time there taking photos and admiring the volcano, we returned to the city.
-I offered the guide something in compensation for his help, but he flatly refused.
-They were kind enough to do so, and to this day, years later, I remain deeply grateful to them.
+After a good time taking photos and admiring the volcano, we returned to the city.
+I tried to offer the guide something as a token of gratitude, but he flatly refused.
+His help was completely selfless, and I remain very grateful for it to this day.

 Tungurahua Volcano